UNEMPLOYMENT BENEFITS & SSD BENEFITS

 The GRID Rules also apply, in a different way, at age 55.
 When you turn 55, you are of advanced age.
 At 55 years old, the GRID Rules favor you even more than when you were 50.

 Light work means standing 6 out of 8 hours and lifting up to 20 pounds on the job.
 Therefore, even if your medical condition allows you to do light work, you can still be paid benefits.
-Likewise, this GRID rule pays you benefits, even if you can work a light unskilled job.
+Likewise, this GRID rule pays you benefits, even if you can work a light simple job.

-CANNON DISABILITY LAW WORKS ON A CONTINGENCY FEE BASIS
+OUR LAW FIRM WORKS ON A “PAY ONLY IF YOU WIN” FEE BASIS

 WHAT ARE THE COSTS OF YOUR CLAIM?

-But, to hire most lawyers, you have to pay money upfront.
+To hire most lawyers, you have to pay money upfront.
 We don’t work like that.
 You don’t have a job.
 So, the only way to pay us, is for us to win your case.
 That is our goal.
 Call today.
 See what we can do for you.

 Dianna Cannon has many years of experience helping people win benefits.
 She has been an attorney for thirty years.
 Brett Bunkall also has years of experience helping people obtain their SSI and SSD benefits.
 We are experts.
 You can trust us to help you receive SSD and SSI benefits.